PMA365/PMA365/README.md

 - 🌱 I’m currently learning **C & JS**

-- ⚡ Fun fact **My girlfriend argued that i care more about programming job then her.
+- ⚡ Fun fact **My girlfriend argued that I care more about programming job then her.
 I told her she is the #1 thing I care about ❤️**

 <!-- - 💬 Ask me about **NUXT** -->